What is a Car Scheme?

 - Disclosure and Barring Service (DBS)

-- Her Majesty’s Revenue and Customs (HMRC) – For information on driver mileage allowances.
+- His Majesties Revenue and Customs (HMRC) – For information on driver mileage allowances.

 - Somerset Community Council – For information on Village Agents who can give help and advice with the initial set-up of a car scheme.

-- Somerset Community Foundation – A Somerset organisation which helps community groups with support and funding.
+- Somerset Community Foundation – A Somerset organisation that helps community groups with support and funding.

 - Funding Central – A website for funding opportunities.

-- Information Commissioner’s Office – for data protection policy information
+- Information Commissioner’s Office (ICO) – For data protection policy information.